PhilipPartsch/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

-* Major Version shall be set to 0xFF, that means that services with any version shall be returned.
+* Major Version shall be set to 0xFF; this means that services with any version shall be returned.
 If set to value different than 0xFF, services with this specific major version shall be returned only.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_245